Trees are fab!

 And I still enjoy being surrounded by trees.
 There’s nothing like walking through a dense, quiet pine forest breathing in the cool scented air.
 Or skipping lightly through a woodland glade dappled by sunshine, birds chirping brightly up above.

-There’s no doubt about it, trees make me feel good.
+There’s no doubt about it, trees make you feel good.

 The science bit: why trees make you feel good